VoidemLIVE/Dice-Game/README.md

 ## Why i made this

 At school for my GCSE Computer Science course i was given 3 options of things to program in python.
 I chose the dice game and had to follow a brief.
-I made this in July but only just though about uploading it to Github.
+I made this in July but only just thought about uploading it to Github.

 ## The brief i was given from my school